lnbits/auction_house/description.md

-Aucction and fix price salles for digital assets.
+Auction and fix price sales for digital assets.